Second Cruise Line Announces Top-Deck Roller Coaster

 The Bolt Coaster which will top Carnival Mardi Gras was designed by the same team who are creating a coaster for the Global Dream.
 (Rendering courtesy of Carnival Cruise LIne)

-In many regards, the attraction sounds similar to the Bolt coaster which will top Carnival’s Mardi Gras.
+The attraction sounds similar to the Bolt coaster which will top Carnival’s Mardi Gras.
 That’s not particularly surprising, given that both are being designed by Maurer Rides.
 Both feature inline seats (as opposed to the more traditional side-by side seating) similar to those on the Space Mountain coaster found in many Disney parks.
 And both will involve an interactive element.

 What Rides The Theme Park Will Feature